-We sat down with the cast of No Bond So Strong this week and had here is a 30 second round up from our cast & creative team.
+We sat down with the cast of No Bond So Strong this week for a chat – here’s a 30 second round up from our cast and creative team.

 “It’s so important to ask for help…you must ask for help”

-Promila Thomas, plays a relative of the new mother in No Bond So Strong
+Promila Thomas, who plays a relative of the new mother in No Bond So Strong

 “I have been involved in another mental health project which gave out a similar message about mental health, specifically within the South Asian community.